riyaadazad/html-tricks/_posts/2019-02-10-how-to-create-your-own-site-for-free.md

 ## Build-a-Jekyll Workshop
 <!-- you can create your own Jekyll theme, but that is over the scope of this article. we can generate minima or convert an HTML theme -->

 If you can dream, then you can build it.
 In this section, I'll show you how to generate your own ready-to-go Jekyll site.
 I'll assume that you have a GitHub account and have installed the Jekyll gem from the official Jekyll documentation (which can be found here), as well as Git (click here to visit the official installation page).
-It would be helpful
+It is good if you